MakeSchool-Tutorials/web-7-react-redux-tetris-app/P12-Default-State-and-Block-Shapes/content.md

 This function returns a number from 1 to the number of items in `shapes`.
 We don't want the first item it's the empty shape.

 This function won't return a shape, instead it will return the index of a shape.
+The game will use the index to get the shape.

 **Game State**

 Write a function that generates the default state of the game.

+This function returns the default object used redux with all of the properties reflecting a default game state.

 ```JavaScript
 // Return the default state for the game